 Table of Contents

-Travel insurance is a must.
+One of our top travel tips for South America is to get travel insurance.
 It may seem expensive, but if something goes wrong you can end up with massive debt if you’re not insured.
 We always insure ourselves before any trip – even if it’s just for a few days.

 During our time in Buenos Aires, Natalia became relatively unwell and we had to spend 2 days in the hospital.
 We had to cover costs of almost £1,500.
 Thankfully we had travel insurance so we were able to claim the money back.
 If this hadn’t been the case, we would have had to decide between paying huge money for treatment that we couldn’t afford or risking Natalia’s health.